Glim Spanky: Bizarre Carnival and Looking for the Magic (2016–2019)

-Walking on Fire (2019–present)
+Continued collaborations and 10th anniversary (2019–present)

 Glim Spanky contributed the track "Circle of Time" to October 2019's New Gene, Inspired from Phoenix, a compilation album featuring songs inspired by Osamu Tezuka's manga series Phoenix.
 The band's fifth single "Story no Saki ni", which was written to be the theme song of the TV show Re:Follower, was released on November 20, 2019.
-Its music video features the deepfake technique, utilizing the faces of six other women, to express multiple personality disorder on its lead actress.
+Its music video features the deepfake technique, using the faces of six other women, to express multiple personality disorder on its lead actress.
 Glim Spanky wrote the song "From the Seeds" for Mone Kamishiraishi to sing as the opening theme for the March 2020 second season of the 7 Seeds anime.
 Both members composed the music, Matsuo wrote the lyrics and participated in the chorus, and Kamemoto arranged the song and provided guitar.
 On June 24, 2020, the band released the song "Konna Yofuke wa" digitally after writing and recording it remotely due to the COVID-19 pandemic in Japan.
 In October, they released their fifth album Walking on Fire and were recipients of the Shinmai Senshō award as natives of Nagano Prefecture who made important contributions to society.
 Glim Spanky live streamed a concert on November 14.
 The duo collaborated with Tomoyasu Hotei for the song "Savage Sun" on his November 2020 album Soul to Soul, and wrote "Mikansei na Drama" for DISH; both members composed the music, while Matsuo wrote the lyrics, and Kamemoto arranged the song and provided guitar.
 Kamemoto also provided guitar to the theme songs of the 2020 anime film Earwig and the Witch.
 For the film's 2022 album Āya to Majo Songbook 13 Lime Avenue, which is credited to the fictional band "Earwig", Kamemoto played on every track and Glim Spanky contributed the songs "The House in Lime Avenue" and "A Black Cat".